mr-bt/manager.README/README.md

 **Command & control or authoritative leadership style** is not advisable!
 Only when a team is in *survival mode* and for a short period of time I’ll not challenge your decision and question if your judgement is sound.
 I also appreciate a heads-up when you feel is needed.

+**Servant leadership** is highly advisable, you should always strive for it, but it requires yourself and the team a great deal of maturity or stuff doesn’t get done and “too many cooks in the kitchen” syndrome creeps in.
+Sometimes one who wants to be a servant leader can easily fall into an absent leader.
+Be thoughtful on how to take your team on the journey.
+Does this mean the team just does whatever they want and the manager has no say?
+No. You and your team work to define and prioritize impactful work with the rest of the stakeholders including product managers, designers, and others and in line with business priorities.

 ## Delivery
 TODO